hashquark-io/nnsExplorer/README.md

 ## Description and presentation

-This demo runs [Internet Computer] as a canister with mocked data for DFINITY NNS(Network Neuron System), but it's still a WIP.
-It shows informations about the system(now mocked data), and you can use it to do delegation, withdraw rewards, and even to become a neuron and earn rewards.
-To start or stop the simulation for running with mocked data, use following commands:
+This demo runs [Internet Computer] as a canister with mock data for DFINITY NNS(Network Neuron System), but it's still a WIP.
+It shows informations about the system(now mock data), and you can use it to do delegation, withdraw rewards, and even to become a neuron and earn rewards.
+To start or stop the simulation for running with mock data, use following commands:

 ```bash
 dfx canister call nnsexplorer_sim start // Start simulation